-For even more great home decor ideas, be sure to join our fun and VERY helpful design Facebook group!
+And, even more great home decor ideas, be sure to join our fun and VERY helpful design Facebook group!

 In this group – members share photos with their design questions and dilemmas from their own home.
 We all chime in with our best advice!

 It’s also great for sourcing hard to find items and pieces.